Carve out dates on your calendar to visit The City Different. Here are nine experiences you absolutely must add to your Santa Fe bucket list.

 Santa Fe Farmers Market

 The City Different enjoys one of the most wonderful farmers markets in the region.
 Find fresh produce and more at the Saturday morning market year-round.
-The longer days of summer bring Tuesday morning and Wednesday afternoon markets along with a bountiful harvest.
+The longer days of summer bring Tuesday morning markets along with a bountiful harvest.
 In the fall, the smell of fresh roasted green chile permeates for several blocks around.

 Downtown Walking Tours